 MIYAGI SANT JUAN BAUTISTA MUSEUM

-Over 400 years ago, a wooden sailing ship from Ishinomaki embarked on a daring voyage across the Pacific Ocean.
+Over 400 years ago, a wooden sailing ship departed from Ishinomaki on a daring voyage across the Pacific Ocean.

 -